6.1. Functions

 Functional decomposition represented as an inverted tree.
 The most complex function is at the top (the root) and a set of smaller, more simple functions at the bottom (the leaves).

 An abstract representation of a functional decomposition.
-Each box represents a function that calls the successively smaller, more simple functions that lie below it in the diagram.
+Functional decomposition breaks down complex functions into successively more simple ones.
+The simple functions isolate and complete some of the original function's tasks.
+Decomposition helps programmers manage complexity and often leads to more general functions they can reuse in other programs.
+We can view decomposition as an inverted tree, with each box representing a function that calls the successively smaller, more simple functions that lie below it in the diagram.
 The leaf functions are typically small and simple and perform only single, well-defined tasks.
 Programs can also call functions in ways that result in cycles in the function-call diagram.

 Software developers typically take one of two paths to implement the functions.